Skarlso/blogsource/content/posts/2018-03-15-kubernetes-distributed-application.md

 ~~~

-The only interesting point in this file are the multitude of environment properties that are used to configure the application.
+The only interesting points in this file are the multitude of environment properties that are used to configure the application.
 Note the nsqlookupd address and the grpc address.

 To create this deployment, run: